Growing cucumbers

 This outstanding blonde slicing cucumber is the toast of the town and makes a great all-around addition to any garden.
 Best when 5-6 inches long, Martini has a sweet, bright flavor from baby size up to 9 inches.
 Its flesh has a great juicy crunch with very few small seeds.
 Its smooth, white skin makes the fruit easy to spot at harvest and earns lots of compliments at the table.
 Plants are staggeringly prolific when picked regularly.
 F1 hybrid.(Territorial Seed)

-One of my sisters gave me a basket of vegetables from her local farmer’s market last year which included ‘Martini’.
+One of my sisters gave me a basket of vegetables from her local farmer’s market in 2023 which included ‘Martini’.
 It was the best tasting slicing cucumber I’ve ever enjoyed!
-Hopefully this seed source produces the same quality fruit.
-I’m really looking forward to this one.
+This year I’m wondering if ‘Margarita’ will be the taste winner.

 Review from Territorial Seed customer: